 And My glory I will not give to another.

-Christ’s promised eternal life is God-glorifying as it is glorifying to the Savior, Christ.
-It is the soul’s pardon granted by God on the parameters of grace alone or God’s undeserved kindness through faith in Jesus Christ, His only Son.
+Christ’s promised eternal life is God-glorifying, as it glorifies the Savior, Jesus.
+It is the soul’s pardon granted by God on the parameters of grace alone, or God’s undeserved kindness through faith in Jesus Christ, His only Son.

-As regards man’s salvation, furthermore, the Holy Spirit taught that man must come, confess or believe in Jesus.
+As regards man’s salvation, the Holy Spirit taught that man must come, confess, or believe in Jesus.
 Or he must be born again if he wants to see God’s kingdom.
-All these terms mean the same thing, that is, in Christ man finds the salvation of his soul which is evidenced by having a new heart; a fresh outlook with God, His Word, and the Savior Jesus.
-A saved person has a new sense of priorities; an incredible feeling of divine forgiveness; of friendship and sweet fellowship with God’s Spirit!
+All these terms mean the same thing: in Christ, man finds the salvation of his soul, which is evidenced by having a new heart; a fresh outlook on God, His Word, and the Savior Jesus.
+A saved person has a new sense of priorities; an incredible feeling of divine forgiveness; friendship and sweet fellowship with God’s Spirit!
 “Therefore if any man is in Christ, he is a new creature; the old things passed away; behold, new things have come.”
 (2 Cor.
 5:17)

 The Permanence of Man’s Salvation and Christ’s Promised Eternal Life

-Is man’s salvation from sin and the kingdom of darkness a one-time occurrence?
-Or, is it like a ball game; a win or lose situation—just depending on how skillful the player?
+Are man’s salvation from sin and the kingdom of darkness a one-time occurrence?
+Or, is it like a ball game—a win-or-lose situation—just depending on how skilled the player is?
 Christ’s words to Nicodemus may shed light here: “unless one is born again, he cannot see the kingdom of God” (John 3:3).
-The word born again or born of God connotes a one-time event.
+The words “born again,” or “born of God” connote a one-time event.
 If a man is born physically just once, it is inconceivable for his second birth to be like an endless cycle.
-How deformed an infant would be, granting, for the sake of illustration, his or her return to mother’s marsupium?
+How deformed would an infant be if, for the sake of illustration, he or she returned to their mother’s marsupium?

 Read More: Calvinism Rejected by Most Christians

-Man is born again only once, not many times!
+A man is born again only once, not many times!
 The miracle of salvation, therefore, happens just once in one’s lifetime.
-Meet Jesus by faith, and you will be sealed by His Spirit forever (cf. Eph.
+Meet Jesus through faith, and you will forever be sealed by His Spirit (cf. Eph.
 4:30).
-As a child does not cease to be a child when he commits sin against his parents, so God’s child remains His in any given circumstances.
+As a child does not cease to be a child when he sins against his parents, so God’s child remains His under any circumstances.

-Is Not Christ’s Promised Eternal Life Given Only to Those Who Obeyed Him?
+Isn’t Christ’s Promised Eternal Life Given Only to Those Who Obey Him?

-Is not Christ’s promised eternal life given only to those who obeyed Him?
-Well, the sin issue (or you may call it as disobedience) raised by the Arminians as a ground for losing one’s salvation is without scriptural support.
+Isn’t Christ’s promised eternal life given only to those who obey Him?
+Well, the sin issue (or you may call it disobedience) raised by the Arminians as a ground for losing one’s salvation lacks scriptural support.
 John said that “If we (the word “we” automatically includes John himself) say that we have no sin, we are deceiving ourselves, and the truth is not in us” (1 John 1:8).
 In Romans 7:19, Paul also admitted imperfection in this life: “For the good that I wish, I do not do; but I practice the very evil that I do not wish.”

-Since we are still in the flesh our committing sin once in a while is always a scriptural possibility.
-Should it happen, the Holy Spirit in our body will be grieved.
-And John told us that the only way to restore fellowship with God is a confession of sins to Christ.
+Since we are still in the flesh, sinning once in a while is always a scriptural possibility.
+Should it happen, we will grieve the Holy Spirit in our body.
+And John told us that the only way to restore fellowship with God is through a confession of sins to Christ.
 “If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).

 The Arminian position that eternal security only encourages sin is untenable.
 John said that “If we say that we have fellowship with Him and yet walk in darkness, we lie and do not practice the truth” (1 John 1:6).
 Truly born-again Christians hate sin.
-If pseudo-Christians claim salvation and security while still in darkness, such an assertion, therefore, is only an eternal presumption.
+Therefore, if pseudo-Christians profess salvation and security while they are still in the dark, their claim is nothing more than an assumption.

-The main problem with some Bible teachers is that they tend to draw a conclusion out of a wrong premise.
-Here is one most illogical argument in the world we feel helpful in our discussion: “God is love, and because love is blind, therefore God is blind.”
-We say illogical because while it is true that God is love, it is never universally accepted as true that love is blind.
-The conclusion that God is blind is wrong, if not blasphemous, simply having been drawn out of a false premise that love is blind.
-Likewise, the argument that eternal security is inconceivable for the habitually sinning “believers” is fallacious and an utter theological confusion, for how a believer can habitually sin and live in complete darkness?
+The major problem with some Bible teachers is that they conclude from the wrong premise.
+Here is one of the most illogical arguments in the world that we feel is helpful in our discussion: “God is love, and because love is blind, therefore God is blind.”
+We say illogical because, while God is love, it is never universally accepted as true that love is blind.
+The conclusion that God is blind is wrong, if not blasphemous, simply for having been drawn from the false premise that love is blind.
+Likewise, the argument that eternal security is inconceivable for habitually sinning “believers” is fallacious and utter theological confusion, for how can a believer habitually sin and live in complete darkness?
 Forgive the repetition, but John said that a born-again person does not live in darkness (cf. 1 John 1:6).

-If you happen to meet a song leader, a Sunday School teacher, or a preacher who doesn’t bear the mark of the new life in Christ then, to use Paul, “Remove the wicked man from among yourselves.”
+If you meet a song leader, a Sunday School teacher, or a preacher who doesn’t bear the mark of the new life in Christ, to use the words of Paul, “Remove the wicked man from among yourselves.”
 A person who doesn’t have the victory and fruit of the Holy Spirit is not born of God.

 Truly born-again Christians are safe in the arms of Jesus.
 For it is by grace through faith that saves us and keeps us so.
 Pride is behind the teaching that man can maintain salvation.
-For how can his own efforts save him or how can he purchase eternal life?
+How can his efforts save him, or how can he purchase eternal life?

-Scriptures supporting this doctrine are too numerous to write here.
-Let us just pick up the commonly ignored or resisted in the book of Romans 8:31-39:
+Scriptures supporting this doctrine are too numerous to list here.
+Let’s just pick up the commonly ignored or resisted book of Romans 8:31-39:

-Thus, the doctrine of the eternal assurance of salvation is indeed, one of the sweetest teachings one can easily find from the Word of God.
-Indeed, it builds up an intense devotion and affection to Jesus who “is able to guard what I have entrusted to Him until that day.”
+Thus, the doctrine of eternal assurance of salvation is true; it is one of the sweetest teachings one can easily find in the Word of God.
+Indeed, it builds up an intense devotion and affection for Jesus, who “is able to guard what I have entrusted to Him until that day.”
 (2 Tim.
 1:12)